thecodeteam/heliosburn/docs/getting_started/README.md

 ![Helios Burn login screen](img/01_login.png "Helios Burn login screen")

 ##### The dashboard
 After logging in, you will see the dashboard.
+From the dashboard, click 'Sessions' on the left.
+This will take you to the session manager.

 ![Helios Burn dashboard](img/02_dashboard.png "Helios Burn dashboard")

 ##### The session manager

-From the dashboard, click *Sessions* on the left.
-This will take you to the session manager.
+The session manager allows you to create and manage testing sessions.
+From the session manager, click 'Create new session'.

 ![Helios Burn session manager](img/03_session_manager.png "Helios Burn session manager")

 ##### Creating a new session

-From the session manager, click *Create new session*.
+Get started with a new session by entering some details.
+Enter 'test session' for the name, and a description of your choice, then click 'Save and next'.

 ![Helios Burn new session](img/04_new_session.png "Helios Burn new session")

-Enter *"test session"* for the name, and a description of your choice, then click *Save and next*.